 The Governor’s Highway Safety Association suggests a combination of factors including stronger laws with stricter penalties in line with other traffic citations, stringent enforcement of these laws, and investments in awareness and outreach campaigns to help significantly reduce the risks of these accidents.

-The Atlanta car accident lawyers at the Katz Law Firm represent persons injured as a result of distracted driving accidents in the metro Atlanta region and across Georgia.
+The Atlanta car accident lawyers at the Katz Personal Injury Lawyers represent persons injured as a result of distracted driving accidents in the metro Atlanta region and across Georgia.
 If you or a loved one have been injured in an accident caused by a driver who was texting or talking on a cell phone while driving, there are steps that you can take to protect your rights.
 Talk to a lawyer at our firm.